Kvnyu/elixir_data_structures_meetup_talk/ds_elixir.md

 # Data Structures in Elixir

->  The following was originally part of a presentation I did at the Elixir Melbourne meetup
+>  The following was originally part of a presentation I did at the Elixir Melbourne meetup on the 19th May, 2022
 ## Intro

 In functional languages we often program **declaratively**